WE'VE MOVED!!

 Jeff Gladstone

-Lili is a an actress, improvisor and filmmaker.
-Some theatre credits include R&J (Dream in High Park); Juliet: A Revenge Comedy (Soho Playhouse); I, Claudia (Art’s Club); Blind Date (Arts Club); The Humans (Theatre Calgary); Gracie (ATP/Belfry) and The Tempest, Midsummer Nights Dream, Loves Labours Lost & The Comedy of Errors (Bard on the Beach).
+Lili is an actress, improvisor and filmmaker.
+Some theatre credits include Juliet in Romeo & Juliet (Can Stage); Juliet in Juliet: A Revenge Comedy (Soho Playhouse); Claudia in I, Claudia (Art’s Club); Mimi in Blind Date (Arts Club); Brigid Blake in The Humans (Theatre Calgary); Gracie in Gracie (ATP/Belfry) and various roles in: The Tempest, Midsummer Nights Dream, Loves Labours Lost & The Comedy of Errors & Goblin Macbeth (Bard on the Beach).
 A graduate of Studio 58, Lili is the recipient of a Betty Mitchell award for Outstanding Performance by a Lead Actress in a Drama.
 Lili’s voice can be heard in animated shows such as Beat Bugs, Littlest Pet Shop, Rainbow Ruby, Max Steel and My Little Pony.
-Lili is the Writer/Director of short film At The End.
+Lili is the Writer/Director of short film At The End which is currently playing in film festivals around the world!

 Associate Artistic Director, Ensemble, Faculty